coderefinery/installation/_linux/03-python.md

 $ python -c "import <package-name>"
 ```

-and ascertain that you do not get an ImportError.
+and verify that you do not get an ImportError.

-To see whether Jupyter is working as it should, type the command
+To see whether Jupyter is working as expected, type the command

 ```shell
 $ jupyter notebook